lukejagodzinski/meteor-astronomy-docs/docs/get.md

 **Getting multiple fields**

-You can also get multiple fields at once, by providing an array of fields names.
+You can also get multiple fields at once by providing an array of fields names.

 ```js
 user.get(['firstName', 'lastName', 'age']);